barnamumtyan/JavaScript30/readme.md

 ### 01 - Javascript Drum Kit

 - Adding a 'transitionend' listener instead of a timeout, because timout can get out of synch with the css transition

+### 02 - JS and CSS Clock

+- transform origin css property used for rotation